 Had I made this a full-time endeavor, my story would be different.
 I never took out a business loan.
-I never had a business plan.
+Business plan?
+Nope, never had one (I was in graduate school, and this was a part-time, fun gig).
 I maintained my own websites, which quickly meant mine became old-fashioned and cumbersome.
 Except for on a couple of occasions I didn’t invest in professional development or any other professional services.
 I started my business while in graduate school and continued as I homeschooled my kids.
 But all along I kept it a part-time endeavor, since I was also interested in other work .

 Before the pandemic I received a letter from Schleich, a name brand toy company I have carried for over fifteen years and primarily sold on Amazon.com.
 I also sold a little on eBay and Sears, and even less on my own website.
 Schleich told me they now forbid their customers to sell on the large marketplaces.
 This came after I had just purchased thousands of dollars of toys.

 In December one of their representatives assured me that if anything happened with Amazon they would refund inventory I had purchased.
 The rep was aware of the problems I had with Amazon.
 (For the last three to four years I’ve had multiple issues on Amazon with my Schleich listings.
 This was because they intended to be the sole carrier of Schleich and other name-brands.
 Amazon would take my listings down or or make it very difficult for me to list in ways I can with less-known brands.)
 Now, they won’t give me an answer as to whether they will take any inventory back.